Mark Hamill: The Joker

-During a 2011 Comic-Con, when asked about Heath Ledger's Oscar-winning portrayal of the character in Christopher Nolan's The Dark Knight, Hamill claimed that it was the most original performance that he had ever seen since Anthony Hopkins' Oscar-winning portrayal of Hannibal Lecter in The Silence of the Lambs.
+During a 2011 Comic-Con, when asked about Heath Ledger's Oscar-winning portrayal of the character in Christopher Nolan's The Dark Knight, Hamill said that it was the most original performance that he had ever seen since Anthony Hopkins' Oscar-winning portrayal of Hannibal Lecter in The Silence of the Lambs.

 Hamill has commented that if there would ever be an animated version of Batman: The Killing Joke, he would gladly voice the Joker again, encouraging fans to campaign for said adaptation.
 On July 17, 2015, Hamill tweeted that he had his fingers crossed in hopes that he would be contacted to reprise his role as the Joker in the animated adaptation.
 On July 27, Collider reported that Hamill would voice the Joker in the film.
 The film was released in theaters for a two-day limited time.
 It was released on Digital HD on July 27, 2016.
 It was released on DVD and Blu-ray on August 2.

 Hamill reprised the Joker for the animated series Justice League Action.
 He also reprised the Trickster for the series, as well as voicing Swamp Thing.
 In the animated short "Missing the Mark", Hamill voices a fictionalized version of himself, who appears alongside all three of his other characters.
 Hamill once again voiced Joker in Lego DC Super-Villains, replacing voice actor Christopher Corey Smith.

 Hamill has been nominated for two Annie Awards for his portrayal of the character, for an Interactive Achievement Award, for a Spike Video Game Award, and has won a British Academy Games Award for Best Performer.

 In January 2023, Hamill revealed in an interview that he would no longer voice the Joker following Kevin Conroy's death in 2022, stating that "Without Kevin there, there doesn't seem to be a Batman for me."
-In 2024, Hamill voiced the Joker in the crossover fighting game MultiVersus and the film Justice League: Crisis on Infinite Earths (both of which Conroy recorded dialogue as Batman before his death).
+Hamill's Joker appeared alongside Conroy's Batman in the crossover fighting game MultiVersus and the film Justice League: Crisis on Infinite Earths (both 2024).